 You may have people you are close with, but know this is not a topic you can "go there" with.
 That's okay.
 Sharing about your child isn't for everyone.
 That doesn't make them bad friends.
 But know that some friendships won't weather your child coming out.
 Some friends won't be comfortable with you having a transgender child, even if they offer their support for you and your family.
 You may have to let those friendships go.

-It’s okay if your inner circle is small.
+It's okay if your inner circle is small.
 At first, you may want just a few key people in your circle of trust.
-As time passes, you may feel more comfortable sharing with additional friends and family.
-It’s about your level of comfort and vulnerability.
-Your circle may never grow bigger, and that’s okay too.
+You may feel more comfortable sharing with additional friends and family as time passes.
+It's about your level of comfort and vulnerability.
+Your circle may never grow bigger, and that's okay too.

 Being the parent of a transgender child is lonely.
 There's a good chance you don't know anyone else with a child who is transgender.
 If you do, consider yourself lucky.
 But unlike with other events in your child's life, there isn't someone you can reach out to ask your questions to.
 You don't have that mom who has gone before you and knows all the tips and tricks.
 Or the friend who is good at knowing what the next right thing is and has all the answers.